kubeflow/manifests/common/oauth2-proxy/README.md

 ### Authentication and Authorization analysis diagram for Kubeflow Pipelines
 ![Kubeflow Auth Diagram](./components/kubeflow_auth_diagram.svg)

-### Change the default authentication from "dex + oauth2-proxy" to "oauth2-proxy" only
+### Change the default authentication from "Dex + Oauth2-proxy" to "Oauth2-proxy" only

 The authentication in Kubeflow evolved over time and we dropped envoyfilters and oidc-authservice in favor of RequestAuthentication and Oauth2-proxy in Kubeflow 1.9.
 ![auth-flow](components/oauth2-flow.svg)